-With access to millions of songs in high quality audio through your computer, on your mobile device and beyond, Spotify makes it easier than ever for music fans to play and share music legally.
+With access to millions of songs in high-quality audio through your computer, on your mobile device, and beyond, Spotify makes it easier than ever for music fans to play and share music legally.
 All you need to do is create a Spotify account and download the streaming music player.
-For more details, take a look at the Spotify introduction video .

 Go Live Time

-It takes about 5 business days for content to go live in Spotify.
+It takes about 2-5 business days for content to go live on Spotify.

 How Spotify Sells Your Music